Looking at extremal black holes from very far away: Extending the nearly-gapless modes to the full geometry

 As noted above, the Schwarzian and the $\mathrm{U}(1)$ modes should preserve the background $\mathrm{SO}(3)$ rotation isometry.
 So we can focus on a spherically symmetric ansatz, and use time-translational invariance to decompose them into Matsubara modes.
 We may additionally decompose metric and Maxwell fluctuations into even and odd parity modes, respectively, under time-reversal.
 All in all, we can motivate the following general ansatz to parameterize the perturbation:

 where $f_i$ with $i=1,\cdots 4$, $a_t$, and $a_r$ are functions of $r$ alone.
 The inner product written in terms of these read:

 It follows that for perturbations to land in our Hilbert space, they should be sufficiently regular around $r=r_+$ and vanish sufficiently fast around $r=\infty$.\footnote{ Note that if we act on the fluctuations with the isometry $\tE \mapsto \tE + \frac{\beta}{2 n}$, we obtain a perturbation with reversed parity properties.
-Hence, we do not have to consider them separately.}
+Hence, we do not have to consider them separately.
+We also remind the reader that we only focus on modes with $n\neq 0$, cf.~\cref{fn:nozerofreq}.}

 After some integration by parts, we arrive at the desired quadratic fluctuation operator $\hat{L}$.
 Its form is too long to write down here, instead we mention a few properties. \begin{itemize}[wide,left=0pt] \item As advertised, we may decouple gauge degrees of freedom.
 Imposing \eqref{gauge_cond_RN_AdS} allows us to eliminate $a_t$, $f_1$ and $f_2$.
 Specifically,